ASTRID NOACKS ATELIER

 About ANA

-ANA is a cross-aesthetic space for artistic experiments, knowledge sharing and critical discussion at Ydre Nørrebro in Copenhagen.
-ANA is dedicated to the notion of art as a public sphere and as a collective reflection tool that can create forms and images making us see and sense, ask questions and think about the world and everyday life in new ways.
-ANA focuses with and through art on sharing knowledge, testing ideas and presenting alternative horizons of imagination and models of action.
+ANA is a cross-aesthetic space for artistic experimentation, knowledge sharing and critical discussion at Ydre Nørrebro in Copenhagen.
+ANA is dedicated to the notion of art as a public sphere and as a collective tool for reflection that can create forms and images making us see and sense, ask questions and think about the world and everyday life in new ways.
+With and through art ANA focuses on sharing knowledge, testing ideas and presenting alternative imaginary horizons and models of action.

 ANA was established in 2009 and has a background in the activist artist collective YNKB (Ydre Nørrebro Culture Bureau).
-ANA’s program has four tracks: ANA Local, ANA Air, ANA Children and ANA Forum.
-These draw threads back to the Danish sculptor Astrid Noack’s everyday life and artistic work in the studio in the period 1936-1950, where social and professional exchanges with neighbors and artists from near and far were part of daily life.
-ANA’s cross-esthetic program links the history of the room with a desire to jointly develop the space, which, as a result of gentrification, is left isolated, cut off from its previous existence as part of a lively backyard environment with workshops and small industry.
+ANA’s programme has four strands: ANA Local, ANA Air, ANA Children and ANA Forum.
+These draw back to the Danish sculptor Astrid Noack’s everyday life and artistic work in the studio in the period 1936-1950, where social and professional exchanges with neighbors and artists from near and far were part of daily life.
+ANA’s cross-aesthetic programme connects the history of the room with a desire to jointly develop the space, which as a result of gentrification, is left isolated, cut off from its former existence as part of a lively backyard environment with workshops and small industry.

-Today, ANA stands on the shoulders of the many artists and actors who over the years have contributed to supporting and developing the space.
+Today, ANA stands on the shoulders of the many artists and actors who have contributed to supporting and developing the space over the years.
 ANA’s institutional modus operandi is rooted in a principle of repetition and slowness.
-In order to allow artists to develop projects over several years and to gain knowledge of the space and the surrounding rapidly gentrified area – which used to be a typical working class neighbourhood – we emphasize inviting artists on several occasions, so that over time they can continue investigations and conversations.
-Our desire is to keep things moving, to prioritize process over result and to act as an open, caring, generous and inclusive art space.
+To allow artists to proceessually develop projects over several years and to gain knowledge of the space and the surrounding rapidly gentrified area – which used to be a typical working class neighbourhood – we emphasise inviting artists on several rounds so that over time they can continue their research and conversations.
+Our desire is to keep things moving, to prioritise process over outcome and to act as an open, caring and inclusive art space.

-In the coming years, we will further try to emphasize values around slowness, contemplation, ‘commoning’ and collective (un)learning.
+In the coming years, we will further emphasise values around slowness, ‘commoning’ and collective (un)learning.
 A set of values that moves against the productivity- and efficiency-oriented structures that characterize the surrounding capitalist society and the art institution.
-We want, step by step, to slow the pace and focus on offering artists generous time for reflection and the opportunity to experiment and research in a context where knowledge sharing, negotiation and critical dialogue are at the center.
+We want to gradually slow down the pace and focus on offering artists generous time for reflection and the opportunity to experiment and research in a context where knowledge sharing, negotiation and critical dialogue are at the center.

 Overretssagfører L. Zeuthens Mindelegat